Reluctance to Drafting Business Contracts

 Lastly, I am a Reno contracts lawyer who just happens to think that plain language can always mean the same thing as fancy language.
 Why?
 Because if we do not talk using heretofore and hence, then neither should we contract with such.
 Besides, in my sixteen years of litigation experience, I have never seen a judge criticize the plain language used in my Reno business contracts.
 In fact, I have heard a few expressions of gratitude for it.

 If you do not have a contract, please get one.
 And, please do not get it off the Internet.
-A knowledgeable attorney who is willing to accommodate your business model can easily draft something that suits you and your business, while also fully protecting you and your assets.
-Learn more about contract law and get assistance in drafting contracts in Reno or in reviewing your contracts by contacting Ijames Law.
+A knowledgeable Reno business attorney who is willing to accommodate your business model can easily draft something that suits you and your business, while also fully protecting you and your assets.
+Learn more about contract law and get assistance in drafting an agreement or contract or in reviewing your contracts by contacting Ijames Law, Reno contracts lawyer.

 If you are interested in drafting contracts in Reno, call (775) 870-9199 to work with an experienced Reno contracts lawyer.